tile38/tile38.github.io/src/website/root/index.md

 -->

 <div style="text-align:center;font-size:1.2em">
-Tile38 is an advanced geolocation database that provides real-time geofence notifications for fleet management and proximity-based applications.
+Tile38 is a geolocation database that provides real-time geofence notifications for fleet management and proximity-based applications.
 </div>